Floorp-Projects/Floorp/docs/code-quality/coding-style/coding_style_python.rst

 Coding style
 ~~~~~~~~~~~~

-`black <https://github.com/psf/black/>`_ is the tool used to reformat the Python code.
+ :ref:`black` is the tool used to reformat the Python code.

 Linting
 ~~~~~~~

-The Python linting is done by `flake8 <https://gitlab.com/pycqa/flake8>`_. flake8 is executed by mozlint both at review phase and in the CI.
+The Python linting is done by :ref:`Flake8` and :ref:`pylint` They are executed by mozlint both at review phase and in the CI.
-See the :ref:`flake8` documentation for more information.

 Indentation
 ~~~~~~~~~~~